aztechsk/at45db/README.md

 # at45db

-The C library **at45db** provides a driver for a family of SPI flash memories manufactured by Adesto Technologies.
+The C library **at45db** provides a driver for AT45DB family of SPI flash memories.
+Supported flash devices: Atmel AT45DB642, Renesas AT45DB641E.

 ### Library features